CloudVLab/qwiklabs-content-bundle-spec/api/peer-assignment-bundle-spec.md

   locales:
     en: Create storyboards for your portfolio project

-# The primary instruction content for this peer review
+# The primary instruction content for this peer assignment
 instruction: ...

 review_criteria: